Lü Chao

-Lü Chao (March 9, 1890 – July 20, 1951), born in Xuzhou Fu, Yibin County, Sichuan, was a military and political figure in the early Republic of China's Warlord Era, active in his home province of Sichuan.
-He is known for fighting against Liu Cunhou and the Beijing Government and being one of the strongest supporters of Sun Yat-Sen in Sichuan.
+Lü Chao (March 9, 1890 – July 20, 1951), born in Xuzhou Prefecture, Yibin County, Sichuan, was a military and political figure in the early Republic of China's Warlord Era, active in his home province of Sichuan.
+He is known for fighting against Liu Cunhou and the Beiyang government and being one of the strongest supporters of Sun Yat-Sen in Sichuan.

 Early life

 Lü Chao was born to a family originating in Hunan province in 1890.
 He entered the first phase of the Sichuan Army Elementary School, graduating in 1909.
 He entered the Fourth Middle School of the Army in Nanjing.
 During his time there, he picked up revolutionary ideals and sympathies, causing him to join the Tongmenghui.
 In spring 1910, he joined the Baoding Military Academy.
 In October 1911, with the beginning of the Wuchang Uprising, Lü went to Shanghai.
 Under orders from Chen Qimei, he headed North with Li Shizeng and Wang Jingwei (then known as Wang Zhaoming), where he founded the Beijing-Tianjin Tongmenghui Branch in Beijing.
 In February 1912, under the orders of Yuan Shikai the 3rd Division of the Beiyang Army destroyed the Beijing-Tianjin branch of the Tongmenghui.
 Lü fled back to Sichuan.

 After returning to Sichuan, Lü Chao joined the Sichuan Army under the command of Xiong Kewu, commander of the 5th Division of the Sichuan Army.
 In 1913, Lü was promoted to the commander of the 2nd Regiment of the 5th Army.
 He participated in the Second Revolution and fled to Shanghai after it failed.
 He left for Japan to study, where he joined the Haoran Society.
 In 1914, while Sun Yat-Sen was organizing the Kuomintang in Japan, Lü joined.
 In December of the same year, he secretly returned to China and started participating in Anti-Yuan Shikai activities.